Skip to this page's content

 Reasons for a hardship request include:

 • Extraordinary cost of living.
-This happens when your monthly cost of living expenses exceed 50 percent of household income.
-These expenses include your rent, energy assistance supplement, and childcare or medical expenses.
+This happens when your monthly cost of living expenses are more than 50 percent of your household income.
+Cost of living expenses include rent, energy assistance supplement, childcare, and medical expenses.

 • Waiver of minimum rent beyond 6 months.
-You may ask for this waiver if you are at risk of losing your housing due to continued lack of income.
-(The lack of income must happen through no fault of your own.)
+You may ask for this waiver if you are at risk of losing your housing due to continued lack of income that happened through no fault of your own.
 You must also have previously received a 6-month waiver from paying the minimum rent.

 • Additional interim review.
 If you have already had two reviews, you may ask for another if a drop in household income would lower your rent.
 This only applies to WIN Rent households.

 • Deduction for high medical or childcare expenses.
 KCHA has a $10,000 deduction cap on medical and childcare expenses.
 You can ask for a greater deduction if your household’s expenses exceed the cap and are not covered by an outside source.
-(Note: We compare childcare expenses to the average rates in your area.)
+(Note: childcare expenses are compared to the average rates in your area.)

 Processing Your Request

 KCHA will send your paperwork to its Hardship Committee for review.
 The committee will either approve or deny your request.
 This process can take 10 to 30 days.
-In either case, you will receive written notice of the decision.
+After review, you will receive written notice of the decision.
 If KCHA approves your request, we will then calculate your new rent amount.

 If you do not agree with the decision about your hardship request, you can ask for an appeal through an informal hearing.